 If you can find a teacher in your area that you like and you can afford private lessons, it is certainly something to consider.
 I also offer a personalized yoga package to students where I learn about their goals, body, and lifestyle and then create a practice just for them.
 If this is something you would be interested, you can learn more here.
 I work with students all over the world, so you don’t have to live near me for us to work together.

 Be Apart of a Community

 Whether it is making friends at your local yoga studio or joining an online community, having other people who are on the same path as you make a difference.
 When you have questions about your practice or want to discuss certain experiences or principles it is really nice to have friends to talk to.

 One of my favorite parts of teaching and running yoga studios was the community.
 I got to meet and develop relationships with some really amazing people I might not have met otherwise.
 I have also found some really amazing communities online as well.
 If you live in a small town like I do being a part of online communities can be an excellent way to meet other people who are also committed to their yoga, personal growth, and spiritual practices.
-If you are looking for an online community I would love to have you join mine here.

 Trust Your Intuition

 As you begin your practice you will feel drawn to certain styles of asana practice, meditation, pranayama, and texts.
 Trust your intuition and try out these different things.
 You are drawn to them for a reasons try not to second guess yourself.

 Especially if the things you find yourself being drawn to are outside of your comfort zone.
 This is your soul guiding you in the right direction for your growth and evolution.

 When I first started practicing the yoga studio I practiced at had a chakra workshop that I was drawn to.
 It was totally outside of my comfort zone but I choose to go anyway.
 As a result, I learned a ton and I ended up meeting a really awesome older man who had been practicing yoga for over forty years. when we were talking he recommended that I read the book the four agreements.